JOHN W. MCCORMACK POST OFFICE AND COURTHOUSE BOSTON, MA

 Location

-John W. McCormack Post Office and Courthouse Boston, MAClient
+John W. McCormack Federal Courthouse, Boston, MAClient

 05/2019 – 10/2020Scope Of Work

-Repair and repoint large scale granite masonry, masonry joints; install large scale terra-cotta panels on building exterior
+Repair and repoint large scale granite masonry, masonry joints; install large scale terra-cotta panels on building exterior.

 PROJECT SUMMARY

-Stone & Lime Historic Restoration Services was awarded an $8.3 million dollar contract for extensive masonry repairs to the historic John W. McCormack Post Office and Courthouse, located at 5 Post Office Square in downtown Boston, Massachusetts.
+Stone & Lime Historic Restoration Services was awarded an $8.3 million dollar contract for extensive masonry repairs to the historic John W. McCormack Federal Courthouse, located at 5 Post Office Square in downtown Boston, Massachusetts.
 Constructed between 1931 and 1933, the twenty-two story building is listed on the National Register of Historic Place.
 The building was designated a Boston Landmark by the Boston Landmarks Commission in 1998.
 The structure occupies a city block bounded by Congress, Devonshire, Water and Milk Streets, and has over 600,000 square feet of floor space.
 The exterior of the building is faced in granite from a variety of New England sources, as well as Indiana limestone.